kwichmann/p5workshop/README.md

 	title="Are you ready to rock?"
 	align="right" width="250" height="250" />

-[Start with this sketch](https://editor.p5js.org/kwichmann/sketches/0fBDR4iE) - Do note, that the functionality is from the [p5.sound library](https://p5js.org/reference/#/libraries/p5.sound)
+[Start by cloning this sketch](https://editor.p5js.org/kwichmann/sketches/0fBDR4iE) - Do note, that the functionality is from the [p5.sound library](https://p5js.org/reference/#/libraries/p5.sound)

 The song "Circle" by the band [Fail to Die](https://www.facebook.com/fail2die/) (whom, I may add, have a particularly charming guitar player) is already added to the sketch and loaded into a variable.